 Grassroots organizations seem to work better with a flat structure as free as possible of boards, directors, and chairs.
 Flatness, or the absence of an organizational hierarchy, does not mean the elimination of individual roles or responsibilities.
 It does mean the end of people with over-riding authority over other people's work.
 Citizen's groups must avoid the common mistake of involving small numbers of people heavily.
 They should strive to involve large numbers of people lightly.
 Flat organizations, which emphasize horizontal connections, seem to be best for involving large numbers of people lightly.
 The tricky part is making sure they don't drift away.

 Traditional organizational structure seems too formal for small groups.
 Nevertheless it continues to be recommended by many citizens umbrella groups in North America.
 The most successful traditional organizations have:

-Traditional organizations frequently wind up as provincially registered non-profit societies.
+Traditional organizations frequently wind up as registered non-profit societies.
 The advantages of non-profit status are few, beyond less circuitous access to certain sources of funds.
-On the other hand, non-profit status means having to follow the rules and organizational structure required by the Societies Act.
+On the other hand, non-profit status means having to follow the rules and organizational structure required by legislation covering societies.
 If you wish to become a non-profit regardless, get an up-to-date diy guide to forming a non-profit in your state or province.

 Committees & Task Forces